-I can say that one of the most prominent obstacles to saving adequately for retirement is the fact that it is easier to ignore retirement than to face it: Most people spend far more time planning a family vacation than they do planning for their financial future!
-After all, a family vacation is fun to plan, but retirement planning can be scary and overwhelming, and people are often afraid of making the wrong decision.
+"In speaking to thousands of pre-retirees each year, I see the impact of planning — and not planning — for retirement daily," says Chris Kowalik, a federal retirement expert at ProFeds.
+"I can say that one of the most prominent obstacles to saving adequately for retirement is the fact that it is easier to ignore retirement than to face it: Most people spend far more time planning a family vacation than they do planning for their financial future."

-Sometimes people have a hard time getting a realistic grasp on their financial situation and either have saved too much or too little but have no idea which it is.
-I have had clients who have no retirement savings, investments or pension and swear up and down that in six months when they turn 62, they’ll be able to retire, buy whatever toy they have been dreaming of, travel the world and live in glory — regardless of the fact that they will be living on Social Security, their home is mortgaged to the hilt and their business or job is not going to provide any real amount of retirement income.
+According to Scott Vance, a financial planner for Trisuli Financial Advising in Raleigh, North Carolina, people have a hard time getting a realistic grasp on their financial situation.
+They either save too much or too little.
+"I have had clients who have no retirement savings, investments or pension and swear up and down that in six months when they turn 62, they’ll be able to retire, buy whatever toy they have been dreaming of, travel the world and live in glory — regardless of the fact that they will be living on Social Security, their home is mortgaged to the hilt and their business or job is not going to provide any real amount of retirement income."

 Not Holding a Diversified Portfolio

-If you only own one stock, and something bad happens to that specific company, then the value of your retirement portfolio is going to take a big hit.
-It’s the same concept as putting all your eggs in one basket.
-To help keep investing risk in your portfolio in check, where possible, allocations to any single company should be minimized in favor of a well-diversified portfolio with exposure to many companies, industries and asset classes.
+If this is you, take heed, says David Walters, CFP®, a portfolio manager at Palisades Hudson Financial Group in Portland, Oregon.
+"If you only own one stock, and something bad happens to that specific company, then the value of your retirement portfolio is going to take a big hit," says Walters.
+"It’s the same concept as putting all your eggs in one basket.
+To help keep investing risk in your portfolio in check, where possible, allocations to any single company should be minimized in favor of a well-diversified portfolio with exposure to many companies, industries and asset classes."

 Forgetting About Taxes

-People tend to underestimate the impact of taxes on their retirement income because they simply don’t think about it.
-They generally contribute to a traditional 401(k) at work, which means they don’t pay income tax on that money and it grows tax-deferred.
+"They generally contribute to a traditional 401(k) at work, which means they don’t pay income tax on that money and it grows tax-deferred.
 But when they begin to take distributions, which they can do after age 59½, the IRS will tax them on whatever they take out at the regular rate of taxation.
-So if their tax rate is 25%, their 401(k) is only 75% as valuable as it seems.
-And that’s not taking inflation into account!
+So if their tax rate is 25%, their 401(k) is only 75% as valuable as it seems."

-To minimize the impact of taxes, I advocate to clients I work with to consider putting a portion of their after-tax income into tax-free retirement vehicles too.
-By paying tax on the money before it grows, it’s less painful — think of it as paying tax on the seeds rather than the harvest.
-Then they will have taxable and tax-free buckets from which to draw, balancing out their tax liability later on.
+Lawrence recommends putting a portion of after-tax income into tax-free retirement vehicles.
+"By paying tax on the money before it grows, it’s less painful — think of it as paying tax on the seeds rather than the harvest."

 Assuming You’ll Be Able to Work Into Old Age

-What people fail to realize is that oftentimes Americans are living longer but not necessarily living better.
-They may be forced to retire before they are ready because of their health or the health of a loved one, because of downsizing and mergers or because businesses fail.
-What I tell clients is this: If possible, build in a margin of safety into your retirement plans so you can cover being forced to retire earlier than planned or living longer than the actuarial averages."
+Often Americans are living longer but not necessarily living better, says Robert R. Johnson, president and CEO of The American College of Financial Services in Bryn Mawr, Pennsylvania.
+"They may be forced to retire before they are ready because of their health or the health of a loved one, because of downsizing and mergers or because businesses fail," says Johnson.
+"What I tell clients is this: If possible, build in a margin of safety into your retirement plans so you can cover being forced to retire earlier than planned or living longer than the actuarial averages."

-What’s even more shocking is the number of people who don’t factor health care into their retirement plan adequately enough.
-What I stress to my clients is the importance of understanding the three main factors that can impact their own costs: When do you plan on retiring?
+"What I stress to my clients is the importance of understanding the three main factors that can impact their own costs: When do you plan on retiring?
 What is your health status?
-And how long do you think you may live?
+And how long do you think you may live?" says